UPSS Mentoring Program

 We also welcome new volunteers to mentor.
 If you are interested in contributing to this initiative by becoming an UPSS mentor, please fill out the form under the Volunteer to Mentor button.

-All mentees participating in the UPSS mentoring program will also be eligible to submit a paper for consideration in a special UPSS session at the upcoming PSA 2020/2021 meeting in Baltimore.
+All mentees participating in the UPSS mentoring program will also be eligible to submit a paper for consideration in a special UPSS session at the upcoming PSA 2022 meeting in Pittsburgh.